LitXBench: A Benchmark for Extracting Experiments from Scientific Literature: Experimental Setup

 \section{Experimental Setup}

 Each experiment was performed on transcribed text from Mistral OCR 3 \cite{mistral_ocr3_2025}.
-The figures from the transcription are excluded from LLM prompts, as extracting information from images is beyond the scope of this study.~\footnote{Manually extracting information from figures is challenging because charts require external tools such as WebPlotDigitizer \cite{WebPlotDigitizer} to properly identify precise numerical values.
+The figures from the transcription are excluded from LLM prompts, as extracting information from images is beyond the scope of this study.\footnote{Manually extracting information from figures is challenging because charts require external tools such as WebPlotDigitizer \cite{WebPlotDigitizer} to properly identify precise numerical values.
 For example, bar charts requires users to align the top of the bar with an axis tick to calculate the bar's value.} This is an acceptable compromise, as most information is reiterated in the paper's text.
 Furthermore, authors often highlight important findings from figures in the text, thereby minimizing information loss.
 Tables are expressed as text in markdown and are visible to the models.

 The models are tasked with extracting materials using the schema specified in \autoref{appendix:data_models}.
 Since the output format is code, we evaluate the models via API access\footnote{Models are accessed using Pydantic AI \cite{PydanticAI2024}} and their equivalent coding CLIs.
 Uncertainty scores are calculated by taking the 95\% confidence interval of the Student's t-distribution of three runs.
 Prompts for the experiment extraction task are under \autoref{appendix:experiment_extraction_prompts}, and KnowMat2 \cite{sayeed2025knowmat} evaluation details are in \autoref{appendix:knowmat2}.
 Similar to existing work \cite{khalighinejad2024extracting}, the Hungarian algorithm \cite{kuhn1955hungarian} is first used to find the maximum bipartite match between the set of extracted materials $M_\text{extracted}$ and target materials $M_\text{target}$.
 Once the optimal assignments are determined for both sets of materials, the F1 score is used to evaluate extraction accuracy, as in prior work on scientific extraction \cite{li2025exploring}.
 The cost functions used to calculate the Hungarian score and overall F1 score are explained in \autoref{appendix:scoring_cost}.